digitalcytometry/cytospace/README.md

 ```

 ### File format
 CytoSPACE requires 5 files as input.
-All files should be provided in tab-delimited tabular input format (.txt) with no double quotations.
+All files should be provided in tab or comma-delimited tabular input format (saved as .txt or .csv, respectively) with no double quotations.
 Further formatting details for each input file are specified below:

 1. __A scRNA-seq gene expression file:__
 - The matrix must be genes (rows) by cells (columns).